clicon/clixon-docs/paths.rst

       </get-config>
    </rpc>

-XPath is a powerful language for addressing parts of an XML document, where a sub-part is locating paths.
-For example, the following is a valid XPath:
+XPath is a powerful language for addressing parts of an XML document, including types and expressions.
+The following is a valid but complex XPath:
 ::

    /assembly[name="robot_4"]//shape/name[containts(text(),'bolt')]/surface/roughness